Skip to main content

 Logical Operators

-Logical (Boolean) operators are used to combine or invert conditions that evaluate to TRUE or FALSE.
-They’re essential for writing expressive, multi-condition IF statements.
+Logical operators combine or invert BOOL expressions that evaluate to 1 or 0.
+They are essential for writing expressive, multi-condition IF statements.

 OperatorDescriptionExample